SECTION 1: WHY BISP?

 - Am I required to have health insurance?

 Yes.
 All students attending UC Berkeley must have health insurance.
 You will be automatically enrolled in the health plan through UC Berkeley Extension.
 This plan includes local clinics and hospitals.
-Or, you may waive this by providing proof of alternative health insurance.

-Visit Student Resources and Costs for more.
+Visit Student Resources and Costs to learn more.